 iMAL is an art center for digital cultures and technology, located in the center of Brussels.
-Our international position as pioneer in this field since 20+ years was reinforced in 2020 with the opening of our new venue, including a large exhibition space, an expanded state-of-the-art Fablab, a digital library and more.
+Our international position as pioneer in this field since 20+ years was reinforced in 2020 with the opening of our new venue, including a large exhibition space, an expanded state-of-the-art Fablab, residency spaces and more.

 With our wide range of activities and elaborated mediation program, we aim to empower people and inspire the next generations to actively participate in today's and future digital cultures.
 Our Fablab encourages social inclusion and innovation towards sustainable development within the local community of Molenbeek.

 Marketing & Communication Manager

 iMAL has been around since 2000 so we've got quite some history to share!
 You can find a complete archive of our activities between 2000 and 2019 on our legacy website.
 We're working on our archive page.

 Our Fablab is a shared atelier with various machines: 3d-printers, laser cutters, CNC, and much more.
 It is accessible through membership, during artists residencies, or through a partnership (for companies).
 While we focus mainly on artistic practices, everyone is welcome to come and use our machines to create in an inspiring environment.

 Thanks to a support from the European Regional Development Fund 2014-2020 (ERDF) iMAL has doubled its infrastructure next to the Brussels Canal with a re-opening in 2020 as a European Center where art, science, technology, innovation and integration meet.
 With this new center we formulate a response to questions raised by a rapidly evolving digital society.
 The center not only provides space for (inter)national art practices that use, challenge and question innovative processes but it's also a place where technological developments and creativity are shared with a local community in the context of social inclusion.